 Authentication is a critical piece of any application.
-It’s also always the piece of security architecture that is commonly attacked, so it’s important to get it right.
-When we talk about authentication it’s the act of establishing that someone or some system is authentic and identity claims are correct.
-In the course of proving the authenticity of authentication, this needs to also include the resistance of impersonation and interception of passwords or other authentication mechanisms.
+It’s also a commonly attacked piece of security architecture, so it’s important to get it right.
+When we talk about authentication, we’re referring to the act of establishing that someone or some system is authentic and identity claims are correct.
+Authentication also needs to include the resistance of impersonation and interception of passwords or other authentication mechanisms.

-Authentication based on a username and password combination is the most common form of authentication.
-As the level of security increases within an application then simple usernames and passwords are no longer acceptable as passwords are often considered pre-breached.
+The most common form of authentication is based on a username and password combination.
+As the level of security increases within an application, simple usernames and passwords are no longer acceptable as passwords are often considered pre-breached.

-Passwords are considered “something you know” and are often considered single factor authenticators.
-Passwords in 2019 pose a significant challenge to authentication as billions of usernames and passwords have been disclosed and released on the Internet.
-Most passwords are easily crackable using common penetration testing techniques and with accessible compute horsepower accessible cracking hashes is made easier and the technique made available to more people with either positive or nefarious intent.
-Many techniques such as multi-factor authentication, re-use tokens such as FIDO, and links to Credential Service Providers (CSPs) providing federation are additional security controls that can be implemented to offset the risk or pre-compromised usernames and passwords.
-CSPs have an ability to validate a contextual identity not just a single authentication.
+Passwords are considered “something you know” and are often single-factor authenticators.
+Today, passwords pose a significant challenge to authentication as billions of usernames and passwords have been disclosed and released on the internet.
+Most passwords can be easily cracked using common penetration testing techniques.
+With widely accessible compute horsepower, cracking hashes is made easier, and the technique made available to more people with either positive or nefarious intent.
+Additional security controls can be implemented to offset the risk of pre-compromised usernames and passwords, including techniques like multifactor authentication, reuse tokens (e.g., FIDO), and links to credential service providers (CSPs) providing federation.
+CSPs can validate a contextual identity, not just a single authentication.

 General Authenticator Requirements

-Authenticator agility is essential to future-proof applications.
-Refactor application verifiers to allow additional authenticators as per user preferences, as well as allowing retiring deprecated or unsafe authenticators in an orderly fashion.
+Authenticator agility is essential for future-proofing applications.
+Be sure to refactor application verifiers to allow additional authenticators as per user preferences, and the retiring of deprecated or unsafe authenticators in an orderly fashion.

 Authenticator Lifecycle Requirements